tsedio/gflow/CONTRIBUTING.md

 ---
 ### WARNING

-Ts.ED project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) as format commit message.
+GFlow project uses [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) as format commit message.

 Release note and tagging version are based on the message commits.
 If you don't follow the format, our CI won't be able to increment the version correctly and your feature won't be released on NPM.